pitastrudl/wekanwiki/Features.md

 Export

 * Export Wekan board: [Export menu item above the board archive item, when you click the sandwich bar icon on the top right](https://github.com/wekan/wekan/pull/1059).
-Note that there is a bug that [Export menu is not visible at all boards](https://github.com/wekan/wekan/issues/1060).
+If Export menu is not visible, you can change [Export menu to be visible by setting yourself as board admin in MongoDB](https://github.com/wekan/wekan/issues/1060).

 Working with big boards